ismaelbelghiti/Tigwi/Misc/API/Spec.md

 * You **must** be authenticated as an authorized user of account _nameOfSubscriber_ to use this method.
 * In **Request**, _nameOfSubscriber_ is the name of the account who wants to follow the list _idOfSubscription_.
 * In **Request**, _idOfSubscriber_ is the unique identifier of the account who wants to follow the list _idOfSubscription_.
+* It is possible to subscribe a private list just knowing its Guid, even if you're not the owner.

 #Get informations about a _List_